EVHaste/haste-makes-waste/_posts/2021-09-03-second-semi-annual-poetry-dump.markdown

 ---

-As is becoming tradition, here is a pile of poetry born of sleep deprived delirium, Slytherin Edition™. 🐍
+As is becoming tradition, here is a pile of poetry born of sleep deprived delirium, Slytherin Edition.

 Batteries not included.